TutsWiki/source/content/python/exception-handling.md

 for i in range(0,6):
     print(myList[i])
 ```
 We can see that there are 5 integers in the list `myList` but our for loop is iterating 6 times.
-So when the loop reaches the 6th iteration, it raises the following exception,
+So when the loop reaches the 6th iteration, it raises the following exception
-Output:

 ```
 0
 5